isomerpages/nlb-curiocity/resource-room/before-and-after/_posts/2019-07-24-six-battery-road.md

 <center><iframe frameborder="0" class="juxtapose" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=9f1f89f0-b26a-11e9-b9b8-0edaf8f81e27" style="width: 100%; overflow: auto;"></iframe></center>

-The Chartered Bank building of the 1960s was best known for its striking dome shaped roof.
-Designed by Swan & Maclaren and completed in 1915 on the former site of the Dispensary building, it served as the headquarters of Chartered Bank from Battery Road.
-In the 1980s, the building replaced a new Chartered Bank Building.
+Six Battery Road currently sits on the former site of the old Chartered Bank building.
+Best known for its striking dome shaped roof, the old Chartered Bank building was designed by Swan & Maclaren and completed in 1915 on the former site of the Dispensary building.
+It served as the headquarters of Chartered Bank after it moved into Raffles Place from Battery Road.
+In the 1980s, the building replaced a new Chartered Bank Building which is now known as Six Battery Road.
 Completed in 1984, the new building has not only a 43-storey storey, but also a unique exterior that is clad with brown granite.
 It was designed by the P&T architect group.

 View the juxtapose in [full screen](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=9f1f89f0-b26a-11e9-b9b8-0edaf8f81e27){:target="_blank"} or on your mobile device by scanning the QR code below.